 The best way to do this is to use a plugin, such as Embed Any Document:

-This free tool lets you easily upload and embed documents.
+This tool lets you easily upload and embed documents.
 It supports a variety of file types, including those created in Microsoft Word, Excel, and PowerPoint, as well as Adobe Illustrator (.ai) and text (.txt) files.

 Once you install and activate the plugin on your WordPress site, it will automatically place an Add Document button in the Classic Editor, or add a custom Document block to the Block Editor.